 Packed with the flavors of summer, this sauce slow-cooks eggplant, bell peppers, and tomatoes together until the veggies break down and the flavors meld.
-Finish it with fresh basil and parsley for freshness.
-Try it over pasta, poached eggs, with garlic bread, or baked over polenta for a quick, satisfying gratin.
+Finish it with fresh basil and parsley.
+Serve it over pasta, on top of poached eggs, with garlic bread, or baked over polenta for a quick, satisfying gratin.

 1/4 cup coarsely chopped fresh Italian parsley leaves

-Trim and cut the eggplant into medium dice.
-Place the eggplant in a colander in the sink.
+Trim and cut the eggplant into medium dice; place in a colander in the sink.
 Generously salt the eggplant and toss to coat.
 Weight it down with a bowl (the bowl should be pressing on the diced eggplant without crushing it) and let drain for 20 minutes.

-Meanwhile, cut the remaining vegetables: Core and seed the bell peppers, then cut into medium dice.
+Meanwhile, cut the remaining vegetables: Core and seed the bell peppers, then cut them into medium dice.
 Place in a large bowl.
-Cut the onion into medium dice and add to the large bowl.
-Finely chop the garlic cloves and add to the large bowl; set the bowl aside.
+Cut the onion into medium dice and add it to the bowl.
+Finely chop the garlic cloves and add them to the bowl.
+Set the bowl aside.

-Add the reserved eggplant, tomatoes, vegetable broth or water, and oregano, and stir to combine.
-Bring to a simmer and cook, stirring occasionally, until the sauce is slightly thickened and the vegetables are very soft, about 30 minutes.
+Add the browned eggplant, canned tomatoes, vegetable broth or water, and oregano and stir to combine.
+Bring to a simmer and cook, stirring occasionally, until the sauce has thickened slightly and the vegetables are very soft, about 30 minutes.

 Stir in the basil and parsley.
-Taste and season with salt and pepper as needed.
+Taste and season with additional salt and pepper as needed.